hacker-as-a-company/manifesto/HACKER_AS_A_COMPANY_MANIFESTO.md

 - Maintaining **freedom of choice, schedule, and direction**.
 - Staying **compliant**, **documented**, and **respected**.

-This is not freelancing with chaos - it’s **freedom with structure**.
+This is **freedom with structure** - professional, documented, and reliable.

 ---

 ## 🪶 Legal but Free

-A movement of independent hackers operating as companies - legal by design, free in practice.
+Independent professionals operate as legally compliant micro-companies - legal by design, free in practice.
-Work arrives through clear scopes and contracts; delivery is measured by outcomes, not orders.
+Work is defined by clear scopes and contracts; delivery is measured by outcomes.
 Integrity, consent, and documentation underpin every engagement.

-Not employees, not anonymous actors - small, accountable units with professional autonomy.

 ---